SystemsGenetics/GEMmaker/docs/examples.rst

 Example Usage
 -------------

-The GEMmaker example run will with a small set of local files (provided in the GEMmaker repo) and a remote file (automatically downloaded from `NCBI's SRA repository <https://www.ncbi.nlm.nih.gov/sra>`__).
+The GEMmaker example consists of a small set of local files (provided in the GEMmaker repo) and a remote file (automatically downloaded from `NCBI's SRA repository <https://www.ncbi.nlm.nih.gov/sra>`__).
 These samples are extremely small and are only meant to demonstrate usage for a mixed set of local and remote files.

 Once GEMmaker and its dependencies have been installed, you can run GEMmaker with the example data.
 First, copy the example config file to ``nextflow.config``: